 Similar to how gas limits the amount of computational resources that can be used during a transaction, storage rent limits the footprint that a contract can have on the blockchain's storage.
 A contract account is charged proportionally to the amount of storage its account uses.
 When a contract's balance goes below a defined limit, the contract's account is turned into a "tombstone" and its storage is cleaned up.
 A tombstone contract can be restored by providing the data that was cleaned up when it became a tombstone as well as any additional funds needed to keep the contract alive.

-The Contracts module iterates on existing ideas in the smart contract ecosystem, particularly Ethereum and the EVM.
+The Contracts pallet iterates on existing ideas in the smart contract ecosystem, particularly Ethereum and the EVM.

-The Contracts module chooses to approach contract creation using a
+The Contracts pallet chooses to approach contract creation using a

 two-step process, which fundamentally changes how contracts are stored on